Installing QGIS and Plugins

 SAGA NextGen Plugin

 SAGA (System for Automated Geoscientific Analyses) provides powerful geoprocessing tools.
+SAGA is no longer included with QGIS and must be installed separately as a standalone application.
 The SAGA NextGen plugin keeps up with the latest SAGA updates and ensures compatibility with current QGIS versions.

 Verify Installation:

-2. You should now see SAGA Next Gen as a provider alongside the original SAGA provider
+- You should now see SAGA Next Gen as a provider alongside the others

 The SAGA Next Gen toolset duplicates the original SAGA provider but with improved integration for the latest QGIS versions.